ainaaisya/ainaaisya/README.md

-## Hi there 👋
+## Hi there!
-This is Aina Aisya!
-I shared and took credit of this project as I hugely contributed to the overall code.
-The success of this project entirely relied on the help of my teammates, Jacyntha Eleanor, Anrianih Yusof, Nurul Fatihah, and Nur Izzatul Natasha of Universiti Malaysia Sarawak (UNIMAS)

 # MD5 Cracker Application

-This guide will help you set up and run the MD5 Cracker application.
-The app uses distributed computing and multithreading to crack MD5 hashes.
+This README provides step-by-step instructions to set up and run the MD5 Cracker application.
+The application is designed to crack MD5 hashes using distributed computing and multithreading.

-## What You Need
+## Prerequisites

-Before starting, make sure your computer has:
+Before you begin, ensure that you have the following installed on your machine:

-- **Java Development Kit (JDK)** version 8 or later.
+- **Java Development Kit (JDK)** (version 8 or later)
-- **RMI Registry** installed.
+- **RMI Registry**
-- Some experience using the command line.
+- A basic understanding of the command line/terminal

-## Files in the Application
+## Application Components

-The application has four main files:
+The application consists of the following Java files:

-1. **MD5CrackerClient.java**: Lets users input settings and communicate with the servers.
+1. **MD5CrackerClient.java**: Client-side application to input parameters and interact with servers.
-2. **MD5CrackerServerImpl.java**: Handles the main logic for cracking the MD5 hashes.
+2. **MD5CrackerServerImpl.java**: Implementation of the server logic for cracking MD5 hashes.
-3. **MD5CrackerServerMain.java**: Starts the server program.
+3. **MD5CrackerServerMain.java**: Entry point for starting the server.
-4. **RemoteCracker.java**: Defines the methods that the client can use on the server.
+4. **RemoteCracker.java**: Interface for defining server methods accessible by the client.

-## How to Set It Up
+## Setup Instructions

-### 1. Compile the Code
+### 1. Compile the Java Files

-Compile all the Java files to check for errors.
-Run this command in your terminal:
+Compile all Java files to ensure there are no syntax or compilation errors.

 ```bash
 javac *.java